 - Labyrinth of Reflections (1997; English translation published in 2016)

 - False Mirrors (Фальшивые зеркала, Fal'shivye zerkala) (2001)

 - Transparent Stained-Glass Windows (Прозрачные витражи, Prozrachnye vitrazhy) (2002)

 In the second novel, several years have passed, and Deeptown has changed.
 Divers are no longer needed, as mandatory 24-hour timers have been programmed into all computers, and the Divers have lost the ability to see programming holes and backdoors.
 Leonid works as a virtual furniture mover, and his marriage to Vicka has hit a rough patch.
 To top it off, Leonid is suffering from Deep Psychosis, a condition that makes him unsure if something is real or not and may even involve hallucinations when he's not in the Deep.
-Then an old friend of his is killed by a virtual weapon (something previously-thought impossible), and Leonid gathers the old gang (and some new friends) to find the answer and defeat the mysterious Dark Diver.
-Once again, this involves playing the Labyrinth of Death, although the game has since been updated to make it even more challenging.
-Additionally, there are rumors that the Deeptown may soon give birth to true AI.
+Then an old friend of his is killed by a virtual weapon (something previously thought impossible), and Leonid gathers the old gang (and some new friends) to find the answer and to defeat the mysterious Dark Diver.
+Once again, this involves playing Labyrinth of Death, although the game has since been updated to make it even more challenging.
+Additionally, there are rumors that the Deeptown may soon give birth to a true AI.